-Businesses visible from highways and entities with outdoor advertising along highways for which vegetation control operations and subsequent maintenance activities on VDOT-maintained right-of-way are required are affected by the proposed changes.
+Businesses visible from highways and entities with outdoor advertising along highways for which vegetation control operations and subsequent maintenance activities are required are affected by the proposed changes.

 Economic Impact

 Consistent with § 2.2-4007.04 of the Code of Virginia, identify all specific economic impacts (costs and/or benefits) anticipated to result from the regulatory change.
 When describing a particular economic impact, specify which new requirement or change in requirement creates the anticipated economic impact.
 Keep in mind that this is the proposed change versus the status quo.